fuwiak/faster_ds/README.md

 The same helper can forward metrics from Keras, PyTorch or PyTorch Lightning models to AI agents by using the library's MCP integration.
+The new ``agents`` module also exposes utility functions to create LangChain ``AIMessage`` objects, LlamaIndex ``Document`` instances, run simple CrewAI crews or spin up AutoGen assistants directly from your code.

 ## Bug Reports & Feature Requests